 Name It to Tame It Worksheet

-Discover the Name It to Tame It Worksheet, a customizable tool for therapists to help children identify and manage emotions effectively.
-Download now for free.
+Use our Name It to Tame It Worksheet to help your young patients identify and manage emotions effectively.
+Download now for free!

 The "Name It to Tame It" strategy is a concept popularized by Dr. Daniel J. Siegel, a clinical professor of psychiatry at the UCLA School of Medicine.
 It's based on the idea that naming or labeling our overwhelming emotions can help us manage and regulate them more effectively.
 This approach is rooted in the fields of mindfulness and neurobiology.
 It is often used in therapeutic settings to help individuals, especially children, cope with stress, anxiety, and other challenging emotions.
 While this approach is most used for children, adults can benefit from it too.

 The "Name It to Tame It" approach is deeply rooted in the neuroscience of emotions.
-Siegel explains that when an individual experiences a strong emotion, the amygdala, a part of the brain's limbic system, becomes activated.
-This activation can lead to what is commonly referred to as an emotional hijack, where rational thinking becomes clouded by the intensity of the emotion.
+Siegel explains that when an individual experiences a strong emotion, the brain's emotional centers activate, particularly the amygdala, a part of the brain's limbic system.
+This activation can lead to what is commonly referred to as an emotional hijack, where rational thinking becomes clouded by the intensity of the right-brain emotions (such as fear, anger, disgust, or sadness).
 By naming the emotion, the individual engages the prefrontal cortex, the brain area responsible for reasoning and decision-making.
 This engagement helps calm the amygdala and balance the emotional and rational parts of the brain.

 Dr. Siegel's approach also introduces concepts like the "upstairs brain" (responsible for logical thinking and planning) and the "downstairs brain" (responsible for basic emotions and instincts).
 He uses the metaphor of a "flipped lid" to describe when emotions overwhelm rational thought when the upstairs brain and the downstairs brain are not working together.
 He also talks about integrating the left brain (logical) and right brain (emotional) for balanced emotional regulation.